 The selection, administration, and scoring of standardized individual measures of cognitive abilities for assessment and diagnosis of intellectual ability.
 Emphasis will be placed on accurate, standardized administration of the most widely used intelligence tests throughout the life span.
 Current issues in the conceptualization of intelligence and assessment pertaining to students/adults with special needs will be addressed.
 Students are also required to register for EDPC652 PO4.
 Lab fee required.

-Prerequisites: EDPC651 and EDPC514.
-Limited to students enrolled in Community Counseling, Counseling Psychology, Educational Psychology, School Counseling, or School Psychology, or by permission of instructor.
+Prerequisite: EDPC514.
+Limited to students enrolled in Counseling Psychology, School Psychology, Community Counseling, Clinical Mental Health Counseling, Educational Psychology, or School Counseling, or by permission of instructor.